Gulf Coast residents still reeling from Hurricane Ida clean up mess left by Francine

 There were no reports of deaths or injuries, he said.

 The storm, which drew fuel from exceedingly warm Gulf of Mexico waters, drenched a large swath of the South, including parts of Arkansas and Florida.
-Flash flooding threatened cities as far away as Atlanta, Jackson, Mississippi, Birmingham, Alabama and Memphis, Tennessee.
+Forecasters expected Francine to weaken Friday as it crosses northern Arkansas, but the storm's slow progress will mean days of heavy rain in the Southeast, creating a flash flooding risk.
+Parts of Tennessee, Alabama and Georgia are at slight risk of excessive rainfall while northern and central Alabama face a moderate risk.

+Heavy rain was forecast into the weekend in parts of the South and Southeast that could cause more flooding.
+Another 3 to 6 inches (8 to 15 centimeters), with about 8 inches (20 centimeters) in some locations, were expected in parts of central and northern Alabama through Sunday.
+In northeastern Mississippi, western Tennessee, western Georgia and the Florida Panhandle another 2 to 4 inches (5 to 10 centimeters) is expected.

 Francine slammed into the Louisiana coast Wednesday evening with 100 mph (155 kph) winds in coastal Terrebonne Parish, battering a fragile coastal region that has not fully recovered from a series of devastating hurricanes in 2020 and 2021.
-The system then moved at a fast clip toward New Orleans, lashing the city with torrential rain.
-The city awoke to widespread power outages and debris-covered streets.
+The system then lashed New Orleans with torrential rain — leaving behind widespread power outages and debris-covered streets.

 Rushing water nearly enveloped a pickup truck in a New Orleans underpass, trapping the driver inside.
 A 39-year-old emergency room nurse who lived nearby waded into the waist-high water with a hammer, smashed the window and pulled out the driver.
 The rescue was captured live by WDSU.